Consistency of New CDF-II W Boson Mass with 123-Model: Results and discussion

 where $\rho_{ST}$ represents the correlation between $S$ and $T$. \end{itemize}

-In Figure \ref{figs_MW_TS}, we show the \ott model prediction for $m_W$ and $\sin^2\theta_{\rm{eff}}$ in light of PDG ((a) and (b)) and CDF ((c) and (d)) $S$, $T$ measurements indicated above.
-Hence, the model prediction for $m_W$ as a function of $T$ mapped over the $S$ parameter is illustrated in the upper left panel, where the two light pink and green bands show the SM prediction and the new CDF measurement for $m_{W}$ within the 1$\sigma$ uncertainty.
-At first sight, we observe that the $m_W$ value predicted by the 123-model (while passing all theoretical and experimental constraints discussed briefly above) is in compliance with the SM prediction, while is so far from the new CDF region at the $1 \sigma$ level.
-This is expected after taking into account the PDG $S$ and $T$ results.
-Analogous to the upper left panel, it can clearly be seen from Figure \ref{figs_MW_TS}-(c) that the model can predict the new $m_W$ after considering the CDF $S$ and $T$ data.
+The initial summary results are exhibited in Figure.\ref{figs_MW_TS} that qualitatively shows the \ott model loop contributions required by $m_W$ measurement in view of the above PDG and CDF assessment for the oblique parameters.
+Firstly, by considering the PDG values, we illustrate in Figure.\ref{figs_MW_TS}-(a) the \ott prediction for $m_W$ as a function of $T$ mapped over the $S$ parameter, where the two light pink and green bands show the SM prediction and the new CDF measurement for $m_{W}$ within the 1$\sigma$ uncertainty.
+At first sight, it seems clear that the $m_W$ value predicted by the 123-model (while passing all theoretical and experimental constraints discussed briefly above) is in line with the SM prediction, requiring $T \in$ [0.02, 0.10] and $S\in$[0, 0.15], while are so far from the new CDF region at the $1 \sigma$ level.
+However, the CDF bands, if $\chi^2_{STU}({\rm PDG})$ is switched to $\chi^2_{STU}({\rm CDF})$ in the global $\chi^2$, can be construed within the \ott model, thereby enabling the Peskin parameters $T$ and $S$ to slightly lie in the ranges $0.15-0.42$ and $0-0.35$ respectively as can be seen in Figure.\ref{figs_MW_TS}-(c).

-On the other side, the right panels in Figure \ref{figs_MW_TS} exhibit the model prediction for $m_W$ with respect to $\sin^2\theta_{\rm{eff}}$.
+On the other side, the right panel in Figure.\ref{figs_MW_TS} exhibits the model prediction for $m_W$ with respect to $\sin^2\theta_{\rm{eff}}$.
 In such illustration, the light brown and cyan regions show respectively the SLD and world average measurement of $\sin^2\theta_{\rm{eff}}$ at the $1\sigma$ uncertainty.
-As depicted in Figure \ref{figs_MW_TS}-(d), after considering the CDF $S$, $T$ result, the parameter points are in good compliance with only SLD measurement for $\sin^2\theta_{\rm{eff}}$ within the $1\text{--}1.5\ \sigma$ level which is not the case when using the PDG values, where the measured value matches well both experiment predictions.
+As depicted in Figure.\ref{figs_MW_TS}-(d), after considering the CDF $S$, $T$ result, the parameter points are in good compliance with only SLD measurement for $\sin^2\theta_{\rm{eff}}$ within the $1\text{--}1.5\ \sigma$ level which is not the case when using the PDG values, where the measured value matches well both experiment predictions.